 The post office closed on February 15, 1924.

-An airport was built in the early 1940s and was used as a training airfield by the United States Army Air Forces during World War II.
-The airport is now called Strother Field, and it is the home of Strother Field Industrial Park.
+An airport was built in the early 1940s and served as a training airfield for the United States Air Force during World War II.
+The airport is now called Strother Field and is home to Strother Field Industrial Park.

-Today this small community still has a grain elevator, a few businesses, a Baptist Church, and several homes.
-The community is served by Winfield USD 465 public school district.
+Today, this small community still has a grain elevator, a few businesses, a Baptist Church, and several homes.
+The community is served by the Winfield USD 465 public school district.

 Hackney is six miles south of Winfield, Kansas.